Are the Cowboys the team to beat in the NFC East?

 But it seems like folks agree with Prescott’s assertion that the Cowboys will be the team to beat in the division.

-Earlier this week Football Outsiders projected the Cowboys with a 10-6 record, a two-game winner of the division over the New York Giants (8-8) and Washington Redskins (8-8) with the Philadelphia Eagles checking in at 7-9.
+Earlier this week, Football Outsiders projected a 10-6 record for the Cowboys, winning the division by two games over the New York Giants (8-8) and Washington Redskins (8-8), with the Philadelphia Eagles checking in at 7-9.
 They do so despite the second-most difficult schedule (by projection) in the NFL.
 The Eagles have the No. 1-projected toughest schedule.

 According to Football Outsiders: